TimLeaf3/TimLeaf3/README.md

 - 👋 Hi, I’m Tim Leaf
-- 👀 I’m interested in developing apps
+- 👀 I’m interested in physics simulations
-- 🌱 I’m currently learning swift development
+- 🌱 I’m currently learning C++ development

 <!---
 TimLeaf3/TimLeaf3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.